 Adaptive Basketball and Terry Rozier (12 Blessings Foundation)

-Boston Celtic, Terry Rozier, has helped us create a basketball curriculum for use with our In School program.
+During his time with the Boston Celtics, Terry Rozier helped us create a basketball curriculum for use with our In School program.
 His charity, 12 Blessings, and AccesSport have worked on program that challenges youth living with disabilities to higher conditioning using basketball as the incentive.
 Terry and his trainer, Ant Wells, consult regularly on drills and games which make each participant a highly valued part of their team.
 Terry also visits the program with special clinics at various Boston Public Schools.
 As in all AccesSport program props and adaptations provide dramatic sensory incentive to succeed in basketball.

 New England Patriots